 Incredible View of Coast!
 We weren't disappointed; although the clouds tried briefly to block the scene, they blew off briefly enough to show give us a breathtaking shot of the Napali Coast below.
 Afterward, we enjoyed an inexpensive but tasty breakfast at the rustic restaurant in the park's headquarters and toured its small museum.

 Waimea Canyon: The drive up the mountain to Kokee State Park is along a ridge that divides the wet, rain-fed land to the east from the arid canyon on the west side of the mountain's spine.

 On the way down the mountain, you'll find many lookout spots with beautiful views of the red clay walls of the canyon and a few waterfalls in the distance here and there.

 Napali Coast: In addition to the excellent view from atop the mountain, you can tour the Napali Coast by boat.
 We got discounted rates on tickets, and the daylong tour, which included lunch, was well worth it.
 The coastline is far more rugged than the beaches that usually come to mind when you think of Hawaii.

-Tall rock cliffs perch above the shoreline, with grottos, caves and coves here and there, where the constant battering of fierce waves has worn through the rock.
+Tall rock cliffs perched above the shoreline, with grottos, caves, and coves here and there, where the constant battering of fierce waves has worn through the rock.

 Luau | Lagoon in Hawaii